Norwegian Americans: Notable people

 In engineering, Clayton Jacobson II is credited with the invention of the modern personal watercraft.
 Ole Singstad was a pioneer of underwater tunnels.
 Ole Evinrude invented the first outboard motor with practical commercial application, recognizable today on modern motorboats.
 Astronaut Deke Slayton was the docking module pilot for the Apollo–Soyuz mission, the first crewed international spaceflight.

 In religion, Olaf M. Norlie created the Simplified New Testament.
 Herman Amberg Preus was a key leader in the development of the Synod of the Norwegian Evangelical Lutheran Church in America.
 Bernt Julius Muus was the principal founder and Thorbjorn N. Mohn was the first president of St. Olaf College.
-Peter Laurentius Larsen and Ulrik Vilhelm Koren both helped found Luther College (Iowa).
+Peter Laurentius Larsen and Ulrik Vilhelm Koren both helped found Luther College in Iowa.

 In business, Ole Bardahl founded the Bardahl company, Conrad Nicholson Hilton was the founder of the Hilton Hotels chain, Kenneth Harry Olsen co-founded Digital Equipment Corporation, James Trane and Reuben Trane founded Trane Inc., N. O. Nelson was the founder of the N. O. Nelson Manufacturing Co. and Alfred M. Moen founded Moen Incorporated.
 Gary Kildall, creator of the CP/M operating system, founded Digital Research in 1974.